All homes lose heat, but ensuring homes have the appropriate level of insulation will reduce this heat loss, and save money.

 Tackling these areas can therefore have a significant effect on how warm a house is, and how much it costs to heat.

 See if you are entitled to any grants or loans towards insulating your home.

 The first step towards making a saving is to find out which sort of walls your home has.

 There are 2 main types of external wall: solid wall; and cavity.
 Most homes built after the early 1930s have cavity walls.
 That means your walls have an inner and outer layer separated by a small air gap.

 You can usually tell which sort of wall you have by measuring their thickness at any window or door.
 Cavity walls are at least 300mm (12") thick, whereas solid walls are normally only 225mm (9") thick.
 The brick patterns are also different, compare the cavity wall (top) with the solid wall (bottom) in the picture.

 This is a straightforward job that can be done in a day.
 It should always be done by a professional installer, who will inject insulating material from outside into the cavity by drilling small holes in the wall.

 It causes little disruption and is surprisingly inexpensive considering the amount it will save you in the long run.
 It can reduce heat loss through walls by up to 60%.

 Solid wall insulation can be either external or internal.
-The Energy Saving Trust has a useful guide to the 2 different types of external wall insulation.
+The Energy Saving Trust's guide to external wall insulation.

 Talk to Building Control before doing any solid wall insulation to make sure it meets with the current regulations.